ymzuiku/pillar-pack/README.md

 4. Copy `public` dir to out dir
 5. Replace in `public/index.html` string of `bundle-rename.js` to real bundle.js

----

-Usually, you don't need to continue reading,unless you need to custommize some special configurations.

 ## Default project frame